 From there I worked for a while at a web agency, and learned my heart got too attached to individual companies that it wasn't the path for me.
 I went to the fantastic JobDig/LinkUp and learned a ton.
 It was my first introduction to cloud computing, HR technologies, working with offshore labor, and where I really became immersed in the Minnesota technology commuinty.
 The people at LinkUp were and are amazing, and I'm still a big fan of their work.
 I also still have a strong passion for the complexity of recruiting - from finding candidates to interviewing to onboarding.

 About the time my oldest son was born, I had the opportunity to work with Doug Berg on some startup ideas he wanted to incubate.
 The one that really took off was TrackIf (now called MyAlerts).
 I learned a lot about the early-stage VC scene, found the power that comes from an API-centric designed, and met a lot of great people in many different capacities.

-Now I'm at Best Buy, and given how much of my childhood money was spent there it was probably inevitable.
-I wrote a blog post when I joined, and I'm continuing to have a great time.
-In both obvious & unexpected ways, it is both similar and different to the startups that comprise my background.
-If you'd like to stay abreast of what I'm doing at Best Buy, watching the Best Buy Developer Blog is the best source of information.
+Then I spent a couple years Best Buy, and given how much of my childhood money was spent there it was probably inevitable.
+I wrote a blog post when I joined, and I had a great time.
+In both obvious & unexpected ways, it was both similar and different to the startups that comprise my background.
+The team at Best Buy still does great work, and I keep watching the Best Buy Developer Blog to see what's new in that realm.